jafri/eosjs2/README.md

 ### NPM

-The official distribution package can be found at [npm](https://www.npmjs.com/package/eosjs-rn).
+The official distribution package can be found at [npm](https://www.npmjs.com/package/eosjs).

 ### NodeJS Dependency

-`yarn add eosjs-rn`
+`yarn add eosjs`

 ### Using with Typescript